a-llison-lau/Three-Body-Problem/public/content.md

 $M_1$, $M_2$, and $M_3$ refer to specific isosceles configurations in the three-body problem where two of the bodies are equidistant, and the third body is positioned uniquely.
 Each configuration is distinguished by which mass forms the unique position.

 $M_i$ is a line on the sphere that runs from $E_i$ to its antipodal collision point $C_i$, which are positions on the sphere opposite to $E_i$.

 The equilateral triangle formulation corresponds to $L_{\pm}$.
 They are located at $(0,0,1)$ and $(0,0,-1)$ respectively.

 The visualisation of the shape sphere can be seen at the bottom right corner.

-## Sources
-The code for the Three-body problem is formulated by Henry Yip, which is then edited by Allison Lau.
-The description and results presented above are from Henry Yip's summer project, supervised by Prof. Jenni Smillie and funded by the School of Physics and Astronomy, University of Edinburgh.
+### References

-For further details, please refer to Yip and Smillie (2025), An Analysis of the Restricted Euler Problem Using Symplectic Integrators, Edinburgh Student Journal of Science, 1(3), 1–6.
+[1] Yip and Smillie (2025), An Analysis of the Restricted Euler Problem Using Symplectic Integrators, Edinburgh Student Journal of Science, 1(3), 1–6.

+Henry Yip: Original python code and results, research project supervised by Prof. Jenni Smillie at the School of Physics and Astronomy, University of Edinburgh.

+Allison Lau: Web development, code optimization and adaptation.